Anonymus-arch/Hand-Gesture-Recognizer/README.md

 -High level optimization for commercial uses.

 ## Overview
-Hand-Index-Finger_down-Recogniser can be used to recognise wether the index finger tip is close to the base of index finger.
+Hand-Index-Multi_Finger_Rel_Position-Recogniser can be used to recognise wether the index finger tip is close to the base of index finger.

 ## How to Use
 ### Automatic